jakubwida/Projekt1/README.txt

 	-Perl level generator in PerlLevelGen.pl

-	-Bash highscore sending and viewing script at highscore_viewer.sh -Bash highscore management server at HighscoreServer folder
+	-Bash highscore management server at HighscoreServer folder, with HighscoreDatabase.sh

 Running:
  	>to launch the game: ./GameLauncher.py
-	>to launch the highscore_viewer: ./highscore_viewer
-	>to launch the server (nescesary for viewer)-> in folder HighscoreServer: ./highscore_server

 	Perl level generator is run automatically by the Python game.

-	Python game is separate to the highscore management scripts.
-After playing, they have to be launched separately - with server first.
-Server will store highscore information, while viewer retrieves and sends it.
-Server may be launched on separate machine to the client.
+	Bash database is run automatically by the Python game.

 Author Comments:
 	The game is the most developed part.
 It is mostly complete, yet leaves room for relatively easy extensions.